Go on the fishing trip of your lifetime.

 • WAHOO TIME TO MATURITY 3 years

-• WAHOO BEHAVIOUR SOLITARY AND SCHOOLING
+• WAHOO BEHAVIOUR SOLITARY AND SHAOLING

 The search for the wahoo